h4seeb-cmd/turtle/_posts/2023-04-05-AP_computers_networks.md

 - Input devices: Things that provide input, such as keyboards, mice, etc.
 - Output devices: Things that display the result of what was inputted, display screen.
 - Program File: A file that one can add code on.
 - Program Code: Code that is inside a Program File.
-When ran, it can
+When ran, it can load programs.
-- Processes
+- Processes: Instances that the computer executes which then takes up computing space and memory.
-- Ports
+- Ports: A set of numbers that represent ends of a network connection.
-- Data File
+- Data File: A file that holds a type of data.
-- Inspect Running Code
+- Inspect Running Code: This refers to the process of examining the code of a running computer program to understand its behavior, identify bugs, or make improvements.
+This can be done using tools such as debuggers, profiling tools, or logging frameworks.
-- Inspect Variables
+- Inspect Variables: This refers to the process of examining the values of variables used by a computer program at a particular point in time.
+This can be done using tools such as debuggers or logging frameworks.

 ![Computer Hardware]({{site.baseurl}}/images/cpu.jpeg)